MEASURING TRANSFORMATION IN REAL TIME

 Extensive baseline results gathered at the beginning of each program are compared with a survey conducted after the program is completed.
-This statistically-significant data is used to measure progress, adapt where needed, and provide vital information about impact to our stakeholders.
+This statistically-significant data is used to measure progress, adapt where needed, and provide vital information to Lifewater stakeholders.

 Before beginning work in a district, Lifewater staff gather information about the region’s water coverage, population, and topography.
-Regions are mapped, with GPS coordinates given to existing water points, and programs are designed to serve individual regions with the best quality care.
+Regions are mapped with GPS coordinates to serve individual regions with the best quality care and safe water.

 Reflection and Learning

 Data gathered from post-program surveys is used to better our current programs and inform our future strategies.
-Headquarters staff analyze data with the in-country team, and with ongoing data tracking, program improvements are made continually.
+Headquarters staff analyze data with the in-country team program improvements are made continually.

 All safe water programs are designed to meet national and international standards.
 By adhering to the World Health Organization’s standards, Lifewater ensures appropriate student-to-school bathroom ratio, regular water quality testing, and more.